ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-development-structure.md

 NOTE: **Note:** For filenames, hyphens and special characters are removed and spaces are replaced with underscores.

 There's a lot in this structure, because this add-on can do a lot of things (it's amazing 😀)!
+Don't worry though, your add-on can be as simple or complex as you want to make it.
+This example just shows all the possiblites.
 Continue reading as we break down the parts of this add-on and then build it from scratch.

 ### `addon.setup.php`